 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-The head of the University of Otago’s theological centre has launched a blistering attack on the Catholic Church and the Bishop of Dunedin, saying their response to historic sexual abuse is "a failure of the church’s moral leadership".
+The director of the University of Otago’s Centre for Theology and Public Issues has launched a blistering attack on the Catholic Church and the Bishop of Dunedin, saying their response to historic sexual abuse is "a failure of the church’s moral leadership".

 The comments by Prof David Tombs - Howard Paterson Professor of Theology and Public Issues - come as the church maintains its silence over the extent of historic abuse by clergy within the Dunedin diocese.